 Set a range of possible points from 1 to 10 for audience response.
 It is not based solely on the final applause after the performance, which can be popularity based.
 Rather, it is judged based on the ability of the contestant to draw the audience into the performance, eliciting a positive response.
 As such, judges must give consideration to the audience members during the performance to gauge how they are responding to the contestant.

 Set a range of possible points from 1 to 10 for originality.
 This can be defined as creating a piece of work that is distinctive or different from the other performers.
 It takes creativity, ingenuity, confidence and personality to present an original piece.
 Keep in mind that more than one performer may have the same "act," but it's how they make it their own that defines originality.

 Set a range of possible points from 1 to 10 for personality.
 It is not just how much the contestant smiles during the performance.
 It is defined as how much the contestant puts her own heart and character into the performance.

-Set a range of possible point deduction from 1 to 5 for time deduction if performance exceeds the allotted time.
+Set a range of possible point deduction from 1 to 5 for time deduction if the performance exceeds the allotted time.
 There may need to be a buzzer to completely cut off contestants who exceed a set time limit during their performance.
 This can also be defined as disqualifying them from the competition.

 Prepare Judges and Participants

 Provide judges with a talent show judge sheet for scoring along with a brief explanation of each scoring criteria.
 Also provide participants with a sample tally score sheet and a brief explanation of every criteria so they understand what elements the judges will look for in the performance.
 Ensure there is time for both judges and participants to ask questions about the criteria prior to the start of the competition.